fabri1983/sgdk-video-player/README.md

 Read the comments to get an idea of how they work.

 6) `node res_n_header_generator.js 272 192 8 15`
-frame width: 272 (multiple of 8)
+272: frame width (multiple of 8)
-frame height: 192 (multiple of 8)
+192: frame height (multiple of 8)
-rows per strip: 8
+8: height per strip.
+Use 0 or frame height to skip strips creation
-frame rate: 15
+15: frame rate

 7) `compile_n_run.bat release`
 Run it once to catch rescomp output to know tileset stats (resource TILESET_STATS_COLLECTOR).
 Then: